Violent Crime Working Group

 Vaughn Crandall

-Executive Director, California Partnership for Safe Communities
+Co-Director, California Partnership for Safe Communities

 Linda Harllee Harper

-Director, Gun Violence Prevention, Washington DC
+Director, Gun Violence Prevention, Washington, D.C.

 Daniel Isom